Dental Health Care

 We feel that dentistry is very important to overall health, so instead of offering a dental month special, we try to focus on dentistry every month of the year.
 We know some of our clients are used to having dental specials once or twice a year, but because we believe so strongly in ensuring your pet is healthy in every aspect possible, we switched things up a bit.
 If you are worried about your pet’s dental health, schedule a free dental consultation with one of our veterinarians.
 During that consult, the veterinarian will examine the mouth, and determine if your pet is in need of dental care.
 Should the veterinarian determine that any care is needed, we will offer $40 off a dental cleaning if it is scheduled within 30 days of the recommendation.

 Is your pet a returning dental patient of ours?
 To help promote continued dental health with our established patients, book a dental cleaning within 15 months of the last one, and you will receive the same $40 coupon towards the procedure.

 Call us today at 918-481-1693 to schedule your FREE dental consults with one of our wonderful veterinarians!

 Dental care is vital to the overall health of any animal.
-Dental disease leads to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream.
-In fact, 80 percent of dogs and 70 percent of cats over three years of age suffer from some form of dental disease, making it the most common pet health issue among our pet population.
+Dental disease leads to health issues with the heart, liver, and kidneys and can affect the entire body through the bloodstream.
+In fact, 85% of dogs and 70% of cats over the age of three years suffer from some form of dental disease, making it the most common pet health issue among our pet population.